umn-terms/umn-terms.github.io/_includes/readme.md

 - The _Active_ term is Summer, 2017.
 It began on 2017-05-22 and ends on 2017-08-18, and today's date falls within that span.
 - The _Latest_ term is also Summer, 2017.
 It is the UMNTC Undergraduate term with the most recent start date.
+- The _Soonest_ term is also Summer, 2017.
+Summer, 2017 is not complete (so it is the UMNTC Undergraduate term with the soonest end date).

 If you check one day later, on 2017-08-19 then you will see:

 - There is *no active term*.
 Summer, 2017 has completed, and the next term has not yet begun.
 - The _Latest_ term is still Summer, 2017.
 It is the UMNTC Undergraduate term with the most recent start date.
+- The _Soonest_ term is Fall, 2017.
+Summer, 2017 has completed and Fall, 2017 is the next term (so it is the UMNTC Undergraduate term with the soonest end date).

 ## Usage